-The Auditor requested interviews with inmates who reported an incident of sexual abuse.
-The facility provided the Auditor with documentation showing only one allegation of sexual abuse was reported during the auditing period and the inmate was no longer in custody at FCI La Tuna.
-Therefore, inmates in this targeted category were not interviewed.
-Upon review of the policies, contracts and documentation with outside entities, the SANEs/SAFEs Uniform Evidence Protocol, and observations made during the facility tour, and upon completion of interviews, the FCI La Tuna demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+The Auditor requested interviews with inmates who reported an incident of sexual abuse, and the facility provided the Auditor with documentation showing only one inmate who reported an incident of sexual abuse was in custody at FCI Safford.
+The Auditor interviewed the inmate and inquired to him, after reporting, if the facility allowed them to contact anyone.
+The inmate denied reporting an incident of sexual abuse and refused to provide any further details.
+Upon review of the policies, contracts and documentation with outside entities, the SANEs/SAFEs Uniform Evidence Protocol, and observations made during the facility tour, and upon completion of interviews, the FCI Safford demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.